I delivered customer-facing features for a major product release in collaboration with a senior interaction designer.

 Preliminary Explorations

-The first thing I did was facilitate a meeting with the developers, QA, and product manager, to start everyone on the same page about the general functionality.
+I started by facilitating a meeting with the developers, QA, and product manager, to align everyone on the general functionality.
 I recorded requirements from the meeting to keep me on the project road map as I began my design explorations.

 Solution

-A GUI-blocking dialog prevents user actions that might cause inaccuracy or loss of data, and provides assurance to users about the progress of the scenarios.
+A GUI-blocking dialog prevents user actions that might cause inaccuracy or loss of data.

 Solution